Honaine: Middle Ages

 Ibn Toûmert, known as El-Mahdi, was the precursor of the Almohad movement.
 A disciple of the theologian Ghazali, this reformer wanted to apply the precepts of his master in the West.
 Everywhere he censures abuses and captivates listeners by his eloquence.
 It bears controversy in the field of theology, whereas the Almoravids made jurisprudence, their weapon of combat.
 His followers; The "Al-Muwahhidun" (Unitarians) professed the dogma of the unity of God in all its purity.
 Ibn Toûmert will meet Abd El Moumen near Bougie (present Bejaïa), during his trip to the Orient (1117).
-The Master of the Under recognized in him the predestined man: "The mission on which the life of religion will rest will triumph only by Abd El Moumen, the torch of the Almohades.
+The Master of the Under recognized in him the predestined man: "The mission on which the life of religion will rest will triumph only by Abd El Moumen, the torch of the Almohads.

 Abd El Moumen led three campaigns that led to the unification of North Africa [ref. necessary].
 From this period dates the first cadastre of North Africa in 1159, Abd El Moumen ordered the surveying of Ifriqiyya and the Maghreb.
 Measurements were made from the Cyrenaica to the Wadi N'un, from one to the other.
 From this surface one third was cut off for mountains, rivers, salt lakes, roads and deserts.
 The remaining two-thirds were stricken with the Kharadj or land tax.
 This was a great innovation.
 The sovereign Almohads of the Maghreb enjoyed great prestige both in the East and in the West.
 However, the Almohad Empire, plagued by internal struggles for power and the difficulty of governing such a vast empire, began its decline.
-It was first Spain, which escaped the Almohad caliphate, followed by the Hafsides in 1229 (present-day Tunisia), Tlemcen with the Zianides in 1235 (current Algeria), and the Merinids in 1269 (present Morocco) who took Marrakech.
+It was first Spain, which escaped the Almohad caliphate, followed by the Hafsides in 1229 (present-day Tunisia), Tlemcen with the Zianides in 1235 (current Algeria), and the Merinids in 1269 (present Morocco) who took Marrakesh.
 This was the end of the Almohad dynasty.
 Thus the Almohad dynasty reigned over North Africa and half of Spain from 1147 to 1269.